yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-3650">

 <p>
-This course is an introducion to the laws of quantum mechanics and focuses on introducing studnets to wave mechanics, dirac notion, and solving the schrodinger equation for diffrent potenials.
+This course is an introduction to the laws of Quantum Mechanics and focuses on introducing students to wave mechanics, Dirac notion, and solving the schrodinger equation for various potentials.
 <br>
 <br>
-The standard text is <a href="https://books.google.com/books/about/Introduction_to_Quantum_Mechanics.html?id=82FjDwAAQBAJ&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false"> Griffiths introduction to Quantum Mechanics </a>
+The standard text is <a href="https://books.google.com/books/about/Introduction_to_Quantum_Mechanics.html?id=82FjDwAAQBAJ&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false"> Griffiths Introduction to Quantum Mechanics </a>
 <br>
 <br>
 You can expect to cover chapters 1-4
 <br>
 <br>
-Prerequisite: MATH 3255 (preferred) or MATH 3250, PHYS 2620; corequisite: PHYS 3210
+Prerequisite: Differential Equations (MATH 3250), Modern Physics (PHYS 2620): Corequisite: Classical Mechanics (PHYS 3210)
 </p>
 </div>
 </div>